TomographicImaging/CILViewer/README.md

 <img src="Documentation/readme-images/WebCILViewer3D.PNG" alt="Your image title" width="500"/>

 Data shown is [2].

+## Documentation
+More information on how to use the viewer can be found in [Documentation.md](./Documentation/documentation.md).

 ## Developer Contribution Guide
 We welcome contributions.
 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for guidance.